An evolving space framework for Oseen equations on a moving domain: Incompressible function spaces on moving domains

 For test functions $\eta \in D(0,T)$, we have that

-As in the previous part of this proof, we wish to transform the above so that it is $u$ multiplied against the derivative of something times $\eta \circ \Phi_t$, this is so that we may use that $u$ has weak derivative on the stationary domain.
+As in the previous part of this proof, we wish to transform the above so that it is $u$ multiplied against the derivative of something times $\eta \circ \Phi_t$.
+This is done in order to utilise that $u$ has a weak derivative on the stationary domain.
 In light of this, it is convenient to note that

 which is a consequence of the product rule.
 Combining \eqref{eq:evolvingSpaceEquivalence2FirstStep} and \eqref{eq:evolvingSpaceEquivalence2DerivativeEta}, one has that

 Applying the definition of the weak derivative on a stationary domain \eqref{eq:WeakDerivativeStationarDef} with test function $D\Phi_t^T \eta \circ \Phi_t$, one has